U.S. District Court, Oregon

 In Re ____: Co-represented advisory firm in SEC enforcement matter relating to undisclosed conflicts of interest.

-Represented a national broker-dealer in enforcement matter involving alleged officer misconduct and conducted internal investigation of broker dealer’s apex officers regarding same conduct.
+Represented national broker-dealer in enforcement matter involving alleged officer misconduct and conducted internal investigation of broker-dealer’s apex officers regarding same conduct.
 Matter closed with no further action.

 Represented national broker-dealer in multi-week arbitration involving complex options trading in advisory accounts.
 All claims dismissed after one-week hearing with award of no damages.